 When I am making them at home, I chop the veggies as I go and add one tablespoon of oil and just sprinkle each of the spices over the vegetables.
 I don’t have a measurement for this–I just eyeball it.
 If you don’t like one of the spices, it’s really easy to use less or leave it out completely.
 I also don’t use more than one sprinkle of salt when I do it this way.
 I like the other flavors and feel like it doesn’t need a lot of salt.
 I lay them out on individual squares of aluminum foil and then wrap them as I fill them up.
 Cook at 350 degrees for an hour (or longer if your veggies don’t get tender enough).
 You can also do the same thing and put them on the grill.

 Since we were camping and I knew there would be at least seven (and maybe more) people to feed, I used nine carrots, seven stalks of celery, three onions, and eight large potatoes.
 I cut up the carrots and celery ahead of time and marinated them in about a cup and 1/2 of olive oil, a teaspoon of salt, 2 teaspoons of pepper, a tablespoon of garlic powder, a tablespoon of thyme, and a tablespoon of rosemary.
 (You can add more or use less–personal preference!)
-The day of, I cut up three medium onions and eight large potatoes and added them to the mix.
+On the day of, I cut up three medium onions and eight large potatoes and added them to the mix.
 Then I put them by the handful onto individual aluminum foil pieces and wrapped them up.
 I don’t have a set amount that has to go into each packet, but I do like it to be a fairly even ratio of veggies.
 We set the packets down into the hot coals and let them cook for a little over an hour.
 A couple of the packets had carrots that didn’t get quite as done as I would’ve liked, but the rest of the veggies turned out fine.
 I think those particular packets were probably farther from the fire.
 We’re still learning about campfire cooking, so maybe next time we’ll get them all right!

 Do you have any tips, tricks, or must-haves for camping????